hofmeister/java-cheat-sheet/README.md

   //This static method is "special" and any class that contains this exact method is considered a "program" that
   //can be executed.
   public static void main(String[] args) {
-      //Initialise class - creating what is called "an instance of the class" MyClass myInstance = new MyClass();
+      //Initialise class - creating what is called "an instance of the class".
+This first calls the contstructor of
+      //MyClass which then returns the instance (the "new" operator is what causes this) MyClass myInstance = new MyClass();

       //Call method on the instance - giving it the argument "test"